petdance/bobby-tables/s/adodotnet.md

 Parameter values can be _bound_ to (associated with) placeholders in one of two ways:

 * **by name** -- the name of the parameter (at the [`ParameterName`](https://docs.microsoft.com/en-us/dotnet/api/system.data.common.dbparameter.parametername) propertty) is the same as the name used in the placeholder
 * **by position** -- based on the order in which parameters are added to the command's parameter collection.
+In this case, the `Name` property of the parameter is ignored.
-In other words, the first parameter's value is bound to the first placeholder, the second value to the second placeholder, etc. In this case, the `Name` property of the parameter is ignored.
+    * The [OLE DB](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/configuring-parameters-and-parameter-data-types#working-with-parameter-placeholders) and [ODBC](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/configuring-parameters-and-parameter-data-types#working-with-parameter-placeholders) providers map to the placeholders based on the order of the placeholder usage in the SQL -- the first parameter's value is bound to the first placeholder, the second value to the second placeholder, etc.
+    * Other providers make use of placeholders that refer to the number of the parameter -- `?0`, `?1`, `?2`, or `$0`, `$1`, `$2`.

 The syntax used for SQL placeholders, and the parameter binding method,  varies between providers: